niubility000/PDJ-Media-Repeater/README.md

 Swipe Up: add this sentence to Favorate List.

 Swipe down: close this player.

+## Functions:

+.Switch subtitle languages.

+.Jump to a certain sentence by inputting the sentence number

+.Switch between Sentence Repetition Mode and Regular Mode

+.In Sentence Repetition Mode:

+..Set the repetition times, intervals, playback speed for each time

+..add or remove favorite sentences

+..play the favorite list

+..Utter the translation lines in the subtitles with TTS at first or in the end.

 ## Source Files Changed in this Project based on Filebrowser v2.28.0